Planning Your Trip

 - Head to the Bund to see the sunrise (known locally as “Bundrise”).
 Here you can observe or join in local tai chi classes, run along the river, and see the city slowly wake up.

 - Go shopping on Nanjing Road, one of the world’s most famous shopping streets.
-This 6-mile strip has high fashion malls, specialty stores, street vendors, and historic jewelers.
+This three-mile (five kilometer) strip has high fashion malls, specialty stores, street vendors, and historic jewelers.
 If you get tired, swing into the Shanghai Museum or Jing’an Temple, also both found along the road.

 - See Shanghai from the top of the Shanghai Tower, the world’s second tallest building.
 Take some of the fastest elevators in the world (at a speed of 46 mph) to its observation deck on the 118th floor, the highest observation deck in the world.